Gotxiko/gohtmx-fw/Readme.md

 ### server

 server holds all the files that pertain to the SSR of the site.
-Inside server/views, there is also a partials folder.
-This holds all the partials we might want to include in our other ejs files.

-If you want to get a partial through a route through HTMX, make sure to create a folder with the partial name, and inside it, create a .ejs file with the same name as the route, and a langs.{LANG}.json file for the translations of that partial.
-This way, the server will know which partial to load when the route is called, and will load the proper translations.

-### public

-Put inside the public folder any static file you might want to serve from a route that does't depend on any SSR.
-For example, a favicon.ico file, a 404 page, robots.txt file...
+All in Go, using mux for routing.

 ## Getting Started